-Skill The language user can: Exercise Speaking give detailed accounts of experiences, describing feelings and reactions.
-(DESCRIBING EXPERIENCE) 5 describe dreams, hopes and ambitions.
-(DESCRIBING EXPERIENCE) 8, 9 W2, W6, W7, W8 describe events, real or imagined.
-(DESCRIBING EXPERIENCE) 2, 3, 4 W1, W6, W7, W8 enter unprepared into conversations on familiar topics.
+Skill The language user can Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
+(DESCRIBING EXPERIENCE) 7, 8 W5, W6 describe dreams, hopes and ambitions.
+(DESCRIBING EXPERIENCE) 9, 10 W7 describe events, real or imagined.
+(DESCRIBING EXPERIENCE) W10 enter unprepared into conversations on familiar topics.
 (CONVERSATION) 1 give or seek personal views and opinions in discussing topics of interest.
-(INFORMAL DISCUSSION) 6, 7, 11 W5 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
+(INFORMAL DISCUSSION) 2, 3, 4, 5 W1, W2 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
 (CREATIVE WRITING) W3, W8 write notes conveying simple information of immediate relevance to friends, service people, teachers and others who feature in his/her everyday life, getting across comprehensibly the points he/she feels are important.
 (NOTES, MESSAGES AND FORMS) 12 Listening understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
-(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 2, 5, 10 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
+(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 6, 11 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
 (READING FOR INFORMATION AND ARGUMENT) W4 identify the main conclusions in clearly signalled argumentative texts.
 (READING FOR INFORMATION AND ARGUMENT) 13